How does sound travel in shallow water?

 Sound loses energy when it hits the ocean surface or seafloor.
 Whenever sound reflects from the rough ocean surface, some sound energy is scattered and lost.
 Similarly, whenever sound hits the rough seafloor, some sound energy is scattered and lost.
 In addition, some sound energy can travel into the seafloor and be attenuated.
 Absorption in the seabed is much greater than absorption in seawater [for more about absorption see Sound Absorption].

 Whether or not sound goes into the seafloor depends upon the angle to the horizontal at which the sound is traveling.
 When the sound speed in seafloor is greater than the sound speed in the water above it, which is usually the case, there is a special angle, called the critical angle.
 The critical angle is usually about 15º.
 When sound travels at angles to the horizontal that are smaller than the critical angle, the sound is almost perfectly reflected (shown in the blue line in the figure below).
-When sound travels at angles to the horizontal greater than the critical angle (shown in the green line in the figure below), some of the sound enters the seafloor.
+When sound travels at angles to the horizontal greater than the critical angle (shown in the yellow line in the figure below), some of the sound enters the seafloor.
 Sound that travels at angles greater than the critical angle disappears into the seafloor after a few reflections.
 This is the major source of energy loss in shallow water.
 Uncertainties in the properties of the seafloor, including sound speed, density, and attenuation, make it difficult to accurately predict how sound travels in shallow water.

 Sound waves traveling in the sound channel follow many different paths.
 Although sound travels away from a sound source in all directions, only sound traveling away from a source on paths that leave the source at specific angles will reach a receiver at a specific location.